-This position can be based in San Antonio, Houston or Dallas.
+This position can be based in Detroit, Cleveland, or Cincinnati.

 Essential Job Functions

-Identify, qualify, cultivate, solicit, and steward donors at the $10,000 - $1 million+ level, meeting activity metrics and revenue goals.
+Primary focus will be to Identify, qualify, cultivate, solicit, and steward donors at the $10,000 - $100,000 level, meeting activity metrics and revenue goals.

 Build and manage a portfolio of 100-125 qualified major gift donors and prospects.

-Proactive prospecting, relationship building and networking to build the portfolio and strengthen the pipeline of major gift donors and prospects.
+Utilize prospecting strategies and networks to build the portfolio and strengthen the pipeline of major gift donors and prospects.

 Prepare written materials such as visit strategies/briefings, correspondence, solicitation/proposal and pledge documents.